- Date

 Let’s discuss how to identify compliance in our own personal lives, our bodies, and how that ripples out into the collective.

 Samia Khan-Bambrah is a multi hyphenate artist, organizer, advisor, and thought leader.
 She is a Sundance Fellow and was recently named by Forbes Magazine and the World Economic Forum as one of the top filmmakers creating compelling character-driven films on climate change.
 She partners with brands, celebrities, political agencies, production studios, and publications to create films that inspire, entertain, and inform.
 Her work has been featured on Amazon Prime, the New York Times, The New Yorker, and festivals around the world.
 Samia also works with individuals and organizations as a mentor and advisor to develop their work and create new brand strategies.
+Samia’s storytelling perspective is critically informed by her experiences as a Pakistani immigrant who grew up around the world.
+She speaks Urdu and Spanish and lives in the woods of the Hudson Valley.

-About Solidarity Civics:
+About Solidarity Civics

 “Do not obey in advance.
-Most of the power of authoritarianism is freely given.” – On Tyranny, Timothy Snyder
+Most of the power of authoritarianism is freely given.”

-We believe that it is more imperative than ever that we emerge from our individual attempts at staying grounded (as important as they are) and join forces.
-We invite you to a gathering.
-Our purpose is to hold space, a forum, for us to strengthen our understanding of what is happening and cultivate a collective sense of focus and action.
 We are joining the chorus of voices calling for local, regional, and state-wide networks to rise up to fill the gaps, to resist a narrative of helplessness, and to promote instead a tangible alternative to the chaos.
 We want to support and encourage a community response – with deep democracy at its core – exercising our ability to work collaboratively together, to make decisions through a lens of wisdom and care, and move into action.
 We will not be obeying in advance.

-Take a look at the resources below to ground you in the specifics of the implications of Project 2025, if you can.
+Take a look at the resources below to ground you in the specifics of the implications of Project 2025, if you want to.
 But there is no homework here.
 You can also just come, to stand in a circle with all of us, as we process this moment and replenish our selves and minds for the work ahead.

-- Project 2025, Explained, from the ACLU: https://www.aclu.org/project-2025-explained
+Project 2025, Explained, from the ACLU

-- People’s Guide to Project 2025, from Democracy Forward: https://democracyforward.org/wp-content/uploads/2024/06/2024-05_Peoples-Guide-Pro-2025.pdf
+People’s Guide to Project 2025, from Democracy Forward: https://democracyforward.org/wp-content/uploads/2024/06/2024-05_Peoples-Guide-Pro-2025.pdf And their updates

-- Council of NonProfits Overview of Executive Orders: https://www.councilofnonprofits.org/files/media/documents/2025/chart-executive-orders.pdf
+Council of NonProfits Overview of Executive Orders

-- Actions to Take: https://docs.google.com/document/d/16VS2gwvnhmR0zmz83caUwuBtTjTWvHPTpKUZXuLZkeM/edit?usp=sharing
+Actions to Take

 This event is free.
 We welcome donations to help provide discounts and scholarships for other Good Work Institute programs and events like these.